atsukotominaga/music-teaching/script/R/pre_process/README.md

     - there was little difference between 1 and 2
 3. Remove outliers separately whether normIOIs are located on Boundary or not (loose)

+I chose option 1 for data analysis.

 #### KOT/KOR
 Since each participant played the piece in a different tempo, KOR would be more suitable for analysis.
 However, I also calculated and removed outliers for KOT as well.
-I chose the 1st option for IOIs to calculate mean IOIs for KOR computation.
+I chose option 1 for IOIs to calculate mean IOIs for KOR computation.
 - 1 option
 1. Remove outliers outside per subcomponent